snotskie/ttrpg/md/index.md

 3. **Roll:** Roll your Stat Die for the chosen Stat.
 The higher you roll, the greater your degree of success, as described in the Check Outcomes table below.
 4. **Boons and Busts:** Some successes grant you narrative benefits, called "boons," while others are accompanied by complications, called "busts."
 If you get a boon and a bust on the same Check, they do not cancel each other out but instead lead to a more nuanced result.
 5. **X:** Whereas boons and busts shape *narrative* results, some effects also use an <b>X</b> symbol to represent a *mechanical* result size. <b>X</b> is determined based on the Effect <b>X</b> Values table below and the size of the largest or most narratively important Stat Die used to perform the Check.
-6. **Gain X Progress:** At table discretion, some goals may require a progress total, or tiers of progress, to be reached through a series of Checks, such as crafting items or attending school.
-On each success, gain <b>X</b> towards the progress total.
-Boons and busts accumulate and shape the final result.
-Incremental benefits, challenges, or story may come from reaching different tiers of progress.
-For reference, see the <b>X</b> Progress Scale table below.

 </div>